arago/OGIT/SGO/format/README.md

   * file name should be `<verb-name>.yaml`
   * file will be placed into `verbs` sub-folder of context folder

-Since some of the requirements came into place in April 2015, some of the implemented ontology elements are being reviewed in order to comply to them.
+Since some of the requirements came into place in May 2015, some of the implemented ontology elements are being reviewed in order to comply to them.